benjamincrozat/sevalla-template-laravel-reverb/README.md

-# Deploying Laravel w/ scheduler + queues on Sevalla
+# Deploy Laravel with Reverb on Sevalla

 Sevalla works with Docker.
 Therefore, this repository includes a [Dockerfile](/Dockerfile) that packages a Laravel application and runs it.